Questions about Open Banking?

 - They will be redirected back into the third party website.

-- You can go to Cashplus Online Servicing to check that the connection has been successful.
+- You can go to Cashplus Online banking to check that the connection has been successful.

-If you’ve given consent to share your data with a regulated bank or third party provider, to withdraw your consent at any time, log in to Cashplus Online Servicing and go to Settings > Manage Sharing Permissions.
+If you’ve given consent to share your data with a regulated bank or third party provider, to withdraw your consent at any time you can either do this via the third party provider or by logging in to Cashplus Online banking and go to Settings > Manage Sharing Permissions.

 If you need help with a question or want to raise a complaint, the first thing you should do is contact our Customer Services team to see if we can resolve it for you.
 Try them on 0330 024 0924 or check the Contact Us page for details.